-- 1. To be considered a betterment, the related expenditure must be: - 1.1.
-Made to a long-lived resource that has been capitalized, in other words to be considered a betterment, the expenditure must be made with respect to the long-lived resource that has previously been determined to be a capital asset. - 1.2.
-Outside of or in addition to normal maintenance activities or required repairs. - 2.
+- 1. To be considered a betterment, the expenditure must increase the useful life or the functionality of the capital asset to which it is added. - 2.
+To be considered a betterment, the related expenditure must also be: - 2.1.
+Made to a long-lived resource that has been capitalized, in other words to be considered a betterment, the expenditure must be made with respect to the long-lived resource that has previously been determined to be a capital asset. - 2.2.
+Outside of or in addition to normal maintenance activities or required repairs. - 2.3.
+Related to some item or article other than carpeting, floor covering or paint.
+While these expenditures may increase the value of the underlying asset, they do not increase its useful life or its functionality.
+These types of expenditures, depending on their cost or nature, may be treated as an expense in the period in which their related expenditure is made or, as applicable, depreciated or amortized over the course of their remaining useful or legal lives. - 3.
 If a betterment increases the useful life of the underlying tangible or intangible asset, or increases the useful life in addition to increasing the value, functionality or efficiency of the underlying asset, then the useful life should be adjusted in FAM and the newly estimated remaining useful life should be used to compute the depreciation of both the underlying asset and the betterment.

-Example: A \$120,000 high-speed storage device is added to a two-year-old mainframe computer that cost \$3,000,000 and originally had a five year useful life.
+Example: A \$120.000 high-speed storage device is added to a two-yearold mainframe computer that cost \$3,000,000 and originally had a five year useful life.
 The storage device will increase the speed and value of the computer and will extend its useful life by a year.
-At the time the storage device is added, the computer's net book value was \$1,800,000 (\$3,000,000 - (\$3,000,000 / 60 x 24)).
-Monthly depreciation expense for the remainder of the computer's useful life is \$40,000 ((\$1,800,000 + \$120,000) / (60 - 24 + 12)).
+At the time the storage device is added, the computer's net book value was \$1.800.000 (\$3,000,000 - (\$3,000,000 / 60 x 24)).
+Monthly depreciation expense for \$40,000 the remainder of the computer's useful life is ((\$1,800,000 + \$120,000) / (60 - 24 + 12)).